shoki0705/ChiptuneMaker/README.md

 # ChiptuneMaker
-'ChiptuneMaker' is a single-page application built with Vite, React, and TypeScript.
+`ChiptuneMaker` is a single-page application built with Vite, React, and TypeScript.
 It lets you upload any audio file in the browser, apply a retro “chiptune” style bit-crush and sample-rate conversion, preview the result in real time, and download the processed track as a WAV file.
 This service is mainly realized using the following technologies:

 <img src="https://img.shields.io/badge/-TypeScript-007ACC.svg?logo=typescript&style=flat">